timsuchanek/lycheeJS/README.md

 - Open your Web Browser and navigate to **http://localhost:8080** to open the lycheeJS Dashboard.
 You are now ready to go.

-The shipped example projects show you best practices on how to develop cross-platform games.
-[Link to projects folder](./projects)
+The shipped [example projects](./projects) show you best practices on how to develop cross-platform games.

 ### 3. Install Fertilizers (optional)